 - “P” scale, Line of Polygons.
 Any polygon from 4 to 12 sides can quickly be created from the known radius of the circle.

 - “C” scale, Line of Chords.
 Used to set the sector precisely to any angle from 6 degrees to 90 degrees.

 - “T” scale, Line of Tangents. used to determine the sight line and resultant angles of compound angles.
 This is useful in chair construction where the legs have rake and splay.

-In the future, we hope to add some video media here to show these tools in use.
+Below are several videos showing how each scale on the sector is used.
 They are really quite easy and intuitive to learn to use, and eliminate many chances for error since no calculations need to be done longhand.